-(1) amounts paid or charged for tangible personal property if within this state the tangible personal property is:
+- (l) amounts paid or charged for tangible personal property if within this state the tangible personal property is:

 - (i) stored;

 - (ii) used, or

 - (iii) consumed;

 Utah vendors, and out-of-state vendors with nexus to Utah, are required by law to collect Utah sales tax on behalf of the Tax Commission on each Utah sale.
-COMPANY is not a Utah vendor.
-It does not have nexus to Utah.
-Therefore, Utah cannot regulate its activities and require it to collect and remit sales tax.
+COMPANY A and COMPANY B are not Utah vendors.
+They do not have nexus to Utah.
+Therefore, Utah cannot regulate their activities and require them to collect and remit sales tax.

 If the seller does not collect sales tax on items sold and delivered into Utah, as occurred in this case, the purchaser is required to accrue and remit use tax directly to the Tax Commission on his or her individual income tax return.
 This is true for all untaxed Internet purchases, not merely cigarettes.
-Utah Code \$59-12-107(1) (d); Utah Admin.
+Utah Code §59-12-107(1) (d); Utah Admin.
 Rule R865-21U-3; and Utah Admin.
 Rule R865-21U-6.